pasquini-dario/SplitNN_FSHA/README.md

 We report a set of *jupyter notebooks* that act as brief tutorial for the code and replicate the experiments in the paper.
 Those are:

 * *FSHA.ipynb*: It implements the standard Feature-space hijacking attack on the MNIST dataset.
+* *FSHA_with_distance_cor.ipynb*: It implements the standard Feature-space hijacking attack on the MNIST dataset, when the distance correlation defense is used from the clients.
 * *FSHA_mangled.ipynb*: It implements the Feature-space hijacking attack on the MNIST dataset, when the attacker's training set is mangled of a class.
-* *ClientSideAttack/clientsideAttack.ipynb: It implements the GAN-based, client-side attack in split learning.
+* ClientSideAttack/clientsideAttack.ipynb: It implements the GAN-based, client-side attack in split learning.
 * Work in progress.....

 ## Cite our work: